JetBrains/resharper-unity/resharper/src/resharper-unity/Unity3dRider/README.md

 **Set Rider as the default External Script Editor**

-For MAC and Windows plugin will try to find Rider executable automatically, but if it fails, you may need to point it once.
+For MAC and Windows plugin will try to find Rider executable automatically and add it to known editors list, but if it fails, you may need to point it once:

 1. Open Unity.
 2. Go to Edit &rarr; Preferences &rarr; External Tools.